rahuljsaliaan/Go-Gather/README.md

 - **User Authentication:** Secure login and registration to personalize your experience.

+## Technologies Used

+- **Go:** The backbone of our server, providing a robust and efficient backend.

+- **Gin:** Streamlining the development of our web application with its minimalistic and high-performance framework.

+- **SQLite:** A lightweight and reliable database solution to manage our event data.

+- **JWT:** Ensuring secure and seamless authentication for users.

+- **godotenv:** For managing environment variables in a simple and convenient way.

 ## Deployment

 Go Gather is proudly hosted on Render, ensuring continuous deployment to keep our platform up-to-date with the latest features and improvements.